ramSeraph/topo_map_processor/README.md

     # ... (load image files and special cases)
     for filepath in image_files:
         extra = special_cases.get(filepath.name, {})
-        index_map = get_index_map_jica()
-        processor = SampleProcessor(filepath, extra, index_map)
+        index_box, index_props = get_index_data(filepath.name)  # This should return the corresponding index box and properties for the file processor = SampleProcessor(filepath, extra, index_box, index_props)
         processor.process()
 ```

 The library is configurable and most parameters can be overridden at a per sheet level using the `extra` dictionary.

-The `index_map` is used to map specific file names to their corresponding metadata, which can be useful for processing specific datasets.
-In particular the index_map is expected to contain the geojson geometry of the map sheet in the `geometry` key, which is used to create the bounds file and georeference the sheet.
-The geometry is expected to be in counter clockwise order starting at the top left corner of the map sheet.
+The `index_box` is used to provide the coordinates of the corners of the sheet.
+This information is used to create the bounds file and georeference the sheet.
+This is expected to be a list of coordinates in counter clockwise order starting at the top left corner of the map sheet.

+The optional `index_properties` dictionary can contain additional metadata about the sheet, such as its name, description, and other properties which end up in the generated bounds files.

 The end result is a Cloud optimized GeoTIFF file, a bounds file in GeoJSON format from which the tiles can be generated, using the `tile` command-line tool, and a set of tiles in the specified directory.